-Douglas Ross refers himself for undeclared earnings
+Scottish Conservative leader Douglas Ross in job 'sleaze' row

 The undeclared income included £6,728.57 from 16 football matches in 2021 and 2020, and £21,490 in a top-up salary from his role as an MSP.

-Mr Ross donates his MSP salary to charities in his Moray constituency.
+"Failing to declare thousands of pounds from multiple side hustles is a clear breach of the rules - but the bigger concern is that Mr Ross isn't doing the day job.
+He's missed crucial votes, including on Tory universal credit cuts, to rake in extra cash running the line at football matches.

+"It's time to blow the whistle on Tory sleaze.
+People in Scotland deserve better than this - and Mr Ross must finally decide whether he wants to be an MP, MSP or full time referee."

-Earlier this week he backed a review of second jobs for MPs and said parliamentarians should not be allowed to take money from companies that might benefit from decisions made in parliament.
+Earlier this week Mr Ross backed a review of second jobs for MPs and said parliamentarians should not be allowed to take money from companies that might benefit from decisions made in parliament.

 However, he said other cases should be judged on their individual merits and argued that it can be "very useful" to have a voice in two parliaments.